 - Clean heat: Building and water heating are critical areas that must be addressed in order to meet clean energy goals.
 Electric HVAC and water heating systems are more efficient than systems using onsite heating oil and propane fuels, and can have a major impact on reducing greenhouse gas emissions.
-Central Hudson offers incentives to replace or offset existing fuel oil and propane systems with efficient electric heat pumps, including air source, ductless mini-split, ground-source and heat pump water heaters.
-More than 350 high efficiency heat pumps were installed in 2018, and more than 600 are projected in 2019.
-Central Hudson has proposed a major expansion of this program to begin in 2020 which includes more than \$24 million in heat pump incentives available to residential and commercial customers - designed to achieve more than 10,000 installations by 2025. - Electric transportation: In order to encourage the electrification of transportation, Central Hudson is engaging municipalities and fleet owners in determining the feasibility of adopting select electric cars and trucks, and is assessing its own fleet.
-Central Hudson is also installing 30 Level 2 chargers and one DC-fast charger throughout its six district locations for the utility's fleet, employee and visitor use.
-Central Hudson customers may purchase an electric vehicle charger through the company's online CenHub store.
-A Time-of-Use rate is offered to electric vehicle owners to encourage off-peak charging at a reduced rate.
+Central Hudson offers incentives to replace or offset existing fuel oil and propane systems with efficient electric heat pumps, including air source, ductless minisplit, ground-source and heat pump water heaters.
+Central Hudson has proposed a major expansion of this program to begin in 2020 which includes more than \$24 million in heat pump incentives available to residential and commercial customers - designed to achieve more than 12,000 installations by 2025.
+Central Hudson's five-year Clean Heat Program budget amounts to \$43 million. - Electric transportation: In order to encourage the electrification of transportation, Central Hudson is engaging municipalities and fleet owners in determining the feasibility of adopting select electric cars and trucks, and has begun electrifying its fleet where it makes sense.
+Central Hudson has installed 60 Level 2 chargers and one DC fast charger throughout its six district locations for the utility's fleet, employee and visitor use.
+An EV Time-of-Use rate is offered to electric vehicle owners to encourage off-peak charging at a reduced rate.
+Through 2025, Central Hudson will be providing incentives toward the installation of 3,200 level 2 chargers and 69 DC fast chargers at a cost of \$31.1 million.